buehler/typescript-hero/README.md

 # TypeScript Hero

-TypeScript Hero is a vscode extension that makes your live easier.
+TypeScript Hero is a vscode extension that makes your life easier.
 When you are coding a lot of `TypeScript` you may want vscode to automatically include your imports.